 Language test can also be carried out at Tallinn University for EU/EEA citizens.

 Students coming from Finland don’t have to prove their language proficiency if they have at least “cum laude approbatur” in their matriculation certificate.

 Creative portfolio (if available, submitted with admission documents) containing examples of creative works, including photographs, short films/videos, essays, scripts, poems, etc. Portfolio can be uploaded to this system or sent by post along with copies of educational documents.

 Entrance exam is a part of admissions procedure.
 It consists of:

 Please also see the country specific requirements: www.tlu.ee/en/Degree-Studies/Application-procedure/Country-Specific-Requirements

 Country specific requirements may not apply to all countries, please see if Your country is on the list.

 This program is designed for all active, creative and skilled young people who are interested in media and who possess suitable artistic, social and cultural orientations to study at our student-friendly international school.

-The Baltic Film and Media School offers an international education with a variety of curricular options leading to careers or graduate studies in the dynamic world of television, broadcast journalism, new media, advertising and public relations.
+The Baltic Film, Media, Arts and Communication School offers an international education with a variety of curricular options leading to careers or graduate studies in the dynamic world of television, broadcast journalism, new media, advertising and public relations.
 The curriculum offers both vocational and theoretical courses and thus prepares students for work in today’s highly competitive and demanding media environment.
-The school’s well-equipped film and television studio on the one hand, and the international experience of our Estonian and foreign professors on the other, are important and valuable aspects of your studies at the Baltic Film and Media School.
+The school’s well-equipped film and television studio on the one hand, and the international experience of our Estonian and foreign professors on the other, are important and valuable aspects of your studies at the Baltic Film, Media, Arts and Communication School.